-Limit on the amount of super that can be taken into retirement (Transfer balance cap)
+Limit on the amount of super that can be taken into retirement (transfer balance cap)

 There's a lifetime limit (or cap) on how much super you can transfer from your accumulation-phase super account(s) to a tax free 'retirement phase' account(s) to receive your pension income.
 This limit is known as the 'personal transfer balance cap'.
 There's no single personal transfer balance cap that applies to all individuals.
 Your personal transfer balance cap will currently be between \$1.6 million and \$1.9 million, depending on your circumstances.
-For example, if you start your first retirement phase pension during the 2023-24 or 2024-25 financial year, you will have a personal transfer balance cap of \$1.9 million, which is the current general transfer balance cap.
+For example, if you start your first retirement phase pension during the 2024-25 financial year, you will have a personal transfer balance cap of \$1.9 million, which is the current general transfer balance cap.
 If you started your first retirement phase pension in a previous financial year, your personal transfer balance cap may be lower, depending on the general transfer balance cap at that time and any indexation applied to your personal transfer balance cap.

 A transfer balance account will track the net amount you've transferred into the retirement phase as well as debits and credits while in the retirement phase.
 Investment returns do not count as credits towards your transfer balance account which means if your account balance grows due to investment returns, you can keep it within your retirement phase account.
-To view your transfer balance cap and your transfer balance account, please contact the Australian Taxation Office (ATO) or log into the ATO's online services for specific information about your personal transfer balance cap.